AndyObtiva/glimmer/README.md

 [<img alt="Math Bowling Logo" src="https://raw.githubusercontent.com/AndyObtiva/MathBowling/master/images/math-bowling-logo.png" width="40" />Math Bowling](https://github.com/AndyObtiva/MathBowling): an educational math game for elementary level kids

-If you have a Glimmer project you would like referenced here, please mention in a Pull Request.
+If you have a Glimmer app you would like referenced here, please mention in a Pull Request.

 ## SWT Reference